EmberTown/ember-hearth/index.md

 <img width="666" src="{{"/images/screenshot 0.1.0.png" | prepend: site.baseurl}}" alt="The glory that is Ember Hearth"/>

+## Goals
+Ember Hearth aspires to allow new users to do all they need to do to run Ember projects without touching the command line.

 ## Features
 * Installs all needed tools automatically ([node.js](http://nodejs.org), [NPM](http://npmjs.com), [Bower](http://bower.io), [PhantomJS](http://phantomjs.org) and [Ember-CLI](http://ember-cli.com))
 * Create new Ember projects